- Go 99.1%

 is substituted at execve time, only for a curated set of wrapped tools.

-claudia secret # list secret names (never values)
+claudia secret get # list secret names (never values)

 Read a value from stdin instead of argv (avoids shell history capture):